RichardOliver/twitter-friends-blog-rss/README.md

 Note: Whilst OMPL is quite an old format modern RSS readers should still be able to import these files.

 ## Installation
-`npm install twitter-friends-blog-rss`
+`npm install -g twitter-friends-blog-rss`

 ## Quick Start
-The script requires you to set up the following four operating system environment variables:
+The tool requires you to set up the following four operating system environment variables:

 ```
   TWITTER_CONSUMER_KEY